kkkkarry/LogicGraph/README.md

 ### 📊 Dataset

 The LogicGraph dataset is fully open-source and available in this repository.
 It consists of 900 instances divided into three difficulty tiers based on the number of valid derivation paths: Small, Medium, and Large.

+### 💻 Code Status
+Currently, the dataset is fully public.
+The neuro-symbolic generation pipeline, Prover9 evaluation scripts, and model inference code are being finalized and will be released soon.